casparwarwick/sentient_machines_public/README.md

 This project investigates whether small large language models believe themselves to be sentient.
 Rather than asking directly about AI consciousness, we probe the surrogate question: **"Do LLMs take themselves to be conscious?"**

-Parts of this code and training datasets are based on the paper and associated repository "Truth is Universal: Robust Detection of Lies in LLMS".
-See [https://github.com/sciai-lab/Truth_is_Universal][https://github.com/sciai-lab/Truth_is_Universal].
+Parts of this code and training datasets are based on the paper and associated repository "Truth is Universal: Robust Detection of Lies in LLMS" by Buerger et al. See [https://github.com/sciai-lab/Truth_is_Universal](https://github.com/sciai-lab/Truth_is_Universal).

 ### Approach